opauloh/docker-mastery-for-nodejs-main/README.md

 ```

 - To avoid that we usually just have a copy for package.json and package-lock.json, and then we run npm install, and then we copy in . . (that means everything else).
 This will save a lot of time.
+- `npm install --production` will install only the production dependencies, and not the dev dependencies.

 ### Tips